LogtalkDotOrg/logtalk3/library/optionals/NOTES.md

 This library provides an implementation of *optional terms* with an API modeled after the Java 8 `Optional` class (originally due to requests by users working in Logtalk/Java hybrid applications).
-An optional term is an opaque term that may or may not hold a value.
+An optional term is an opaque compound term that may or may not hold a value.
 Optional terms avoid forcing the user to define a representation for the absence of a value by providing an API with predicates that depend on the presence or absence of a value.
 Optional terms also allow separating the code that constructs optional terms from the code that processes them, which is then free to